khamidieh/predict_tc/README.md

 **Step (3)**

 You need to make the R packages available to your current R session.
 You need to do this *EVERY* time you start a new R session.
-At prompt run:
+At the R prompt run:
 ```r
 library(xgboost)
 library(CHNOSZ)